Anjellyrika/csg-aml1/huggingface_deepfake_vs_real_image_detection/README.md

 ## Modifications
 For our use of the model, some additional Python packages were installed.
 See the modified version [here](./HuggingFaceViT%20(Modified).ipynb).

+## Initial Test Results
+Testing the model yielded the following results (more details in the [HuggingFaceViT (Modified).ipynb](./HuggingFaceViT%20(Modified).ipynb)).

+The precision on predicting the fake image class turned out slightly lower at 99.25\% than what was originally reported at 99.33\%.
+Overall, the model achieved an accuracy score of 99.23\%, with a very small difference of 0.04\% compared to the documented 99.27\%.

 ## License
 The model is licensed under Apache 2.0, and can be found [here](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/apache-2.0.md).